meetuparchive/learn-rust/class1.md

 ## Why learn Rust?

-Rust more than a new language.
-It takes new approaches to long standing and hard problems.
+Rust more than a just new programming language.
+It takes new approaches to solve long standing and hard problems.
 These solutions make notable trade offs but also provide notable gains.

-* Memory safety and efficiency is are achieved by an alternative approach memory management.
+* Memory safety and efficiency are achieved by an alternative approach memory management.
  There is no runtime managing a garbage collection.
 Instead you have "Borrow" semantics.

 * Borrow semantics is a system that tracks the lifetime and ownership of objects through type parameterization.
-Because ownership is included in a type information.
+Because ownership is included in type information.
 Rust's compiler is able to predictably know when to deallocate memory when the owner goes out of scope.
+This has two benefits: it removes the need for any manual memory management on behavior of the programmer and it removes any need for a garbage collector.
+While advances in garbage collections have advanced over the years, their use was targeted on one way of solving a problem.
+Rust takes a new perspective that removes the need for garbage collection entirely.

-* Because this information is available at compile time, the compiler is able to detect and prevent, potentially dangerous access to mutable references across multiple concurrent threads.
+* Because object lifetime information is available at compile time, the compiler is able to detect and prevent, potentially dangerous access to mutable references across multiple concurrent threads.
 This prevents an entire class of defects that may lie dormant but ever present within existing software written in other languages tackling concurrent problems.

 * Rust's compilation backend leverages the work of [LLVM](http://llvm.org/).
 Optimizations for producing cost effective and efficient machine code are made within that pipeline.

 * Unlike the JVM, Rust defaults to stack allocation for memory storage, rather than the heap.
 The notable difference is that the stack provides fast and cheap access to memory.
 The heap provides potentially segmented and slower access to memory.
+For more information on stack vs heap allocation visit [here](https://doc.rust-lang.org/book/the-stack-and-the-heap.html)

 * Rust has learned from past mistakes in other languages and makes strong attempts to avoid them.
-There is no `null` value instead you have Option semantics.
-There is no real notion of exceptions, instead you have error semantics.
+There is no `null` value.
+Instead you have Option semantics.
+There is no real notion of exceptions.
+Instead you have error semantics.
 Errors are just values.
-They can't be "thrown" around like a bull in a china shop.
+They are not special and can't be "thrown" around like a bull in a china shop.
 They can only be returned, just like any other value.

 * Static type inference.
 It makes leveraging the usefulness of static typing practical.

+* Compile time, type level derivation.
+This sounds like witchcraft, but I assure it it is not.

 ---